pystruct/pystruct/README.md

 There is no need to compile anything, this pure Python.
 There are quite a couple of requirements, though:

-* You need cvxopt for the cutting plane SVM solver.
+* You need cvxopt for the cutting plane SVM solver and linear programming inference.
+  By default I use the glpk solver for the LP, so you need that, too, if you want to use LP inference.

 * You need sklearn for some tidbits here and there, also I import joblib from sklearn.
-* For the linear programming inference, you need pyglpk from here: http://tfinley.net/software/pyglpk/ (not the one from easy install!)
-  I'll try to use the linear programming solver / interface from cvxopt soon, but haven't had time for that yet.

 * For the other inference algorithms that are wrapped in the inference folder, you need the following of my repositories.
-You can just pick and choose from those, but that will make some tests fail.
+You can just pick and choose from those, but lack of methods will make some tests fail.

   QPBO
     https://github.com/amueller/pyqpbo